The Bullet cluster at its best: weighing stars, gas and dark matter: Conclusions

 3. We have found, in agreement with previous models of 1E 0657-56 that the major mass component (cluster scale-DM halos) is in spatial agreement with the galaxies and not with the X-rays gas, which confirms the collisionless nature of dark matter.
 We detect the main and sub cluster DM peak being aligned with their BCGs, both clearly offset from the location of the X-ray gas in the system.

-4. We have implemented the contribution of the X-ray gas mass in our mass modeling, which improved significantly the lensing rms model.

-The high accuracy mass map we have presented is made available to the community and can be used to exploit 1E 0657-56 as a gravitational telescope, probing the high redshift universe \citep[e.g.][]{Kneib:2004}.
+The high precision mass map we have presented is made available to the community and can be used to exploit 1E 0657-56 as a gravitational telescope, probing the high redshift universe \citep[e.g.,][]{Bradac:2009, Kneib:2004}.